Isobel Wylie Hutchison: Post war

 The confusion and uncertainty Hutchison felt at Studley College was not resolved when she graduated with her horticultural certificate.
 She entered King's College London in the fall of 1919, living at a women's hostel and taking classes in religious studies.
 After six months of "fevered activity and emotional instability", Hutchison suffered a mental breakdown in 1920.
 She was sustained by the continued success of her writing; her poetry was acclaimed by The Scotsman, and she began writing a novel.
 She supplemented her legacy from her father with the fees she received.

-In 1924, Hutchison was invited to join a well-off Edinburgh acquaintance on a tour to Spain, Morocco, Egypt and Palestine, arranged by Thomas Cook.
-She found her female companion rather over-protective, causing Hutchison to resolve to travel alone in future.
-In later life she traveled alone or with men, but never married.
+In 1924, Hutchison was invited to join a well-off Edinburgh acquaintance on a tour to Spain, Morocco, Egypt, and Palestine, arranged by Thomas Cook.
+She found her female companion rather overprotective, causing Hutchison to resolve to travel alone in the future.
+In later life, she traveled alone or with men, but never married.

-On her return to Scotland, she spent some time walking on Barra, North and South Uist, Harris, Scotland and Lewis, and completed a 150 mi trek.
-She wrote an article for the National Geographic Magazine and received $250, which partially paid for her trip to Iceland.
+On her return to Scotland, she spent some time walking on Barra, North and South Uist, Harris, Scotland, and Lewis, and completed a 150 mi trek.
+She wrote an article for the National Geographic and received $250, which partially paid for her trip to Iceland.